This article originally appeared on VICE Denmark.

 Sure, there are two experiences I'll always remember.
-One time, I was walking through a forest and looking up at the trees, and I noticed something in the way the wind was rustling through the leaves – it just seemed so incredibly familiar.
-I soon realised it reminded me of looking up at the world from my pram as a baby.
+One time, I was walking through a forest and looking up at the trees, and I noticed something in the way the wind was rustling through the leaves—it just seemed so incredibly familiar.
+I soon realized it reminded me of looking up at the world from my stroller as a baby.
 That opened up some interesting channels in my mind.
 The other moment I'll never forget was when time appeared to cease to exist.
 All that remained for me was a sort of movement through space.
 It's hard to describe.
-That experience piqued my interest in physics, astronomy and cosmology, which I’ve been studying ever since.
+That experience piqued my interest in physics, astronomy, and cosmology, which I’ve been studying ever since.

 Would you say psychedelic drugs have played a big part in your life?

 That experience turned me into a more carefree, spontaneous person.
 Before ever doing it, I saw myself as a very smart and together individual, ready to take on the world.
-But tripping makes you realise that your conscious mind is extremely limited in its scope.
-We are very myopic in how we see the world on a daily basis – our egos get in the way of properly perceiving reality.
+But tripping makes you realize that your conscious mind is extremely limited in its scope.
+We are very myopic in how we see the world on a daily basis—our egos get in the way of properly perceiving reality.
 With LSD, all those filters disappear.

 If you could impart some wisdom about LSD on your 17-year-old self, what would it be?

 That, at 17, you’re too young for it.
 You need to be sure of yourself before you start going on that trip.
 And you should only do it when you're surrounded by people you like in a space where you feel comfortable because things will change dramatically once you start tripping.
 A lot of people think taking LSD is all about kicking back and watching cartoons when it’s actually the exact opposite.
 It can change you on a fundamental level by forcing you to perceive reality in a completely different way.